talbright/workling/README.markdown

 You cannot run your workers on a remote machine or cluster them with spawn.
 You also have no persistence: if you've fired of a lot of work and everything dies, there's no way of picking up where you left off.

-# Using the Starling runner

-If you want cross machine jobs with low latency and a low memory overhead, you might want to look into using the Starling Runner.

 ## Installing Starling